ORLINHNDZ/ioetOrlinHernandez/README.md

   Evaluate how many times schedules are equal or within acceptable time frames.

 * stringifyData.js:
-  fs library from javascript in order to read .txt and converted into a utf-8 string.
+  fs dependency from NodeJs in order to read .txt and converted into a utf-8 string.

 ## Methodology
 This solution was developed under clean code patterns such as: